TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-As we can see, we have obtained a user and some credentials for "webmail".
+The post contains a user and some credentials for "webmail".

 <br />